chuangyan132/MD_Note1/Shining3D/Robot_UR5.md

 - [UR Robot](https://alidocs.dingtalk.com/i/nodes/KGZLxjv9VG3RBdyjc5OR0BjmV6EDybno?utm_scene=team_space)

 ## Summary
 - The plugin is used to control the universal Robot.
-Inside we defined a workflow, which starts from connectting Robot, loadding files, selectting files, checkking the status, disconnectting until robot has finished one times job.
+Inside we defined a workflow, which starts from connecting Robot, loading files, selecting files, checking the status, disconnecting until robot has finished one times job.